Luxembourg-Open-Source-Club/BICS-BOT/README.md

 - All the commands should be seen only by the user that has called the command.
 This can be achieved by using the `ephemeral=True` parameter when sending a message.
 In case the command is supposed to be seen by everyone then the parameter needs to be set to false.

-- Class names should follow the CamelCase naming convention
+- Class names should follow the PascalCase naming convention

-- Everything else than classes should follow the snacke_case naming convention
+- Everything else should follow the snake_case naming convention

 - The use of docstrings is encouraged to give a brief description of the functions to others